stefcenti2022/School_District_Analysis/README.md

 This file contains a complete list of school will be in the following format:
 - School ID: This is a unique integer identifying each school in the district.
 - school_name: The name of the high school in text formatted printable string.
-- type: String indictating whether the school is a "District" or "Charter" school.
+- type: String indicating whether the school is a "District" or "Charter" school.
-- size: integer indicting the total number of students in the school.
+- size: integer indicating the total number of students in the school.
-- budget: long integer indicating the school's budget fot the year the students were tested.
+- budget: long integer indicating the school's budget for the year the students were tested.

 ### students_complete.csv
 This file contains a complete list of the student data for the entire district and is in the following format: